How to Get your Social Security Statement Online (& why you Should Check it Annually)

 - Get an Overview of your Earnings: The greatest benefit of Social Security Statements, in my opinion, is being able to see your historical earnings.
-This is represented by the “Taxed Medicare Earnings” column, if you’ve earned over $106,800 in a given year (the max amount you can be taxed on).
+This is represented by the “Taxed Medicare Earnings” column, if you’ve earned over the maximum payroll tax income level (which is annually adjusted to inflation).

 - Get an Idea of what Might be there in Retirement (and then get let down, many years later): Without an overhaul, Social Security benefits will be under-funded for most Gen X and Gen Y’ers.
 You can get a good idea of what kind of benefits you may receive in retirement, but the reality is you probably will not get all of it.
 Social Security payouts should be looked at as bonus retirement money only, but they are still a piece of the long-term retirement puzzle for many people.

 Important Note on Social Security Statement Earnings Estimates: your earnings are based on the top 35 years of earnings.
 If you have fewer than 35 years of earnings, each year with no earnings will be factored in at zero.
 You can increase your benefit by replacing those zero years, say, by working longer, even if it’s just part-time.
 No low-earning year will replace a higher-earning year.
 The benefit isn’t based on 35 consecutive years of work, but the highest-earning 35 years.

 It’s been reported that the Social Security Administration has started mailing paper statements to those over age 60 once again (turns out the interwebs was too complicated for some older folk).
 They will also begin mailing statements to citizens in the year they turn age 25.